itfrombit/osx_handmade/README.md

 Note on using joysticks: Casey added a Clutch control on Day 443.
 He uses an XBox controller's Left or Right "Trigger" buttons for the Clutch control.
-I currently have this mapped to HID Button 6 on OS X, which on a Logitech Dual Action controller, corresponds to the top right shoulder button.
+I currently have this mapped to HID Button 6 on macOS, which on a Logitech Dual Action controller, corresponds to the top right shoulder button.
 Your mileage may vary with other controllers.
 Let me know if you have problems.